yanchith/emacs.d/README.md

 - `C->`         Mark next like this (selection)
 - `C-<`         Unmark previous like this (selection)
 - `C-c m c`     Mark all like this (dwim)
-- `C-c m a`     Spawn cursor in the beginning of each line in region
+- `C-c m l`     Spawn cursor in the beginning of each line in region

 ### Magit

-- `s-g g`       magit status
+- `C-c g g`       magit status

 In magit status: